jceipek/designing-reusable-components/ReusableComponents/ReusableComponents.md

 - and I'm gonna constrain the rocket to the pole, so that as the rocket goes, it's circling around the pole,
 -  and then I call `Simulate` and it kind of just all magically works, and everyone's happy: my rocket is flying around; it's great!

-But what unfortunately that's not really very representative of what happens in game development.
+But unfortunately that's not really very representative of what happens in game development.
 What typically happens is:

 I've got something that's some sampled thing that's very fine-grained, like "is the user pressing the X-button?"